 GAP 20 or GAP 40 are probably the best options.
-Otherwise, a non-cohesive compactible gravel with less than 5% passing the #200 sieve and a particle size of no more than 40 mm may be used.
+Otherwise, use non-cohesive compactible gravel with less than 5% passing the #200 sieve, and a particle size of no more than 40mm.

-The minimum embedment is 150 mm.
-However, it is easier when constructing to use a minimum of 200 mm, which is the height of the Rocklok units.
-This minimum embedment applies to retaining walls with a total wall height of 1.8 m.
-For retaining walls over a 1.8 m, the following formula should be used:
+The minimum embedment is 150mm.
+However, it is easier when constructing to use a minimum of 200mm, which is the height of the Rocklok units.
+This minimum embedment applies to retaining walls with a total wall height of 1.8m.

 I am building on a slope.
 Can I use the standard embedment depth?

-No. Normally walls built on slopes or with toe slopes require additional buried blocks.
-It is suggested that the minimum distance between the face of the first Rocklok block and daylight should be at least a 1.5 m (minimum bench).
-For example, the necessary embedment of a Rocklok retaining wall with a 3H:1V (Run:Rise) slope in front of the wall would require 0.5 m (2.5 blocks).
+No. Normally walls built on slopes or with toe-slopes require additional buried blocks.
+Typically, the minimum distance between the face of the first Rocklok block and daylight should be at least 1.5m (minimum bench).
+For example, the necessary embedment of a Rocklok retaining wall with a 3H:1V (Run:Rise) slope in front of the wall would require 0.5m (2.5 blocks).